rubytogether/rubytogether.org/app/views/news/2016-06-30-june-2016-monthly-update.html.md

 ## rubygems news

 RubyGems [2.6.5](http://blog.rubygems.org/2016/06/21/2.6.5-released.html) and [2.6.6](http://blog.rubygems.org/2016/06/22/2.6.6-released.html) released this month, featuring a variety of bug fixes and minor enhancements that had accumulated since the last release.
 We also started working towards RubyGems 3.0, the Bundler and RubyGems merge.
-So far we have merged the [testing](https://github.com/rubygems/rubygems/pull/1650) and [issue semantics](https://github.com/rubygems/rubygems/issues/1442). *(???)* Pending a blog post detailing what the 3.0 release will entail, here is André describing [Bundler / RubyGems 3.0](https://github.com/rubygems/rubygems/pull/1639#issuecomment-227287369) informally.
+So far we have merged the [testing](https://github.com/rubygems/rubygems/pull/1650) and [issue semantics](https://github.com/rubygems/rubygems/issues/1442).
+Pending a blog post detailing what the 3.0 release will entail, here is André describing [Bundler / RubyGems 3.0](https://github.com/rubygems/rubygems/pull/1639#issuecomment-227287369) informally.

 In total, RubyGems had 12 merged pull requests and 19 commits from 6 authors.

 ## budget & expenses

-From May 20 to June XX, Ruby Together took in $$$.
-In total, we spent $$$.
+From May 20 to June 20, Ruby Together took in $$21162.
+In total, we spent $26813.03.
 Here's a breakdown of where the money went:

-* $$$
+* $7879.6- for 52.5 hours worked on Bundler at $150/hour
+* $5419.90 for 36.1 hours worked on RubyGems.org at $150/hour
+* $4650 for 31.0 hours worked on RubyGems at $150/hour
+* $75.11 on dedicated servers for RubyBench.org
+* $1723.25 on payment processing fees
+* $436.17 on company overhead like hosting, services, software, hardware, taxes, etc
+* $6600 on accounting, copywriting, design, and other professional services
+* $29 on marketing, evangelism, and community outreach

 Look forward in the next month to the completed [Bundler.io](https://bundler.io) redesign, the efforts of our many summer coding assistants, and the full Bundler 1.13 release.